 \section{Acknowledgements}

-This publication is part of the project ``Unraveling Neural Networks with Structure-Preserving Computing” (with project number OCENW.GROOT.2019.044 of the research programme NWO XL which is financed by the Dutch Research Council (NWO)).
+This publication is part of the project ``Unraveling Neural Networks with Structure-Preserving Computing” (with project number OCENW.GROOT.2019.044 of the research programme NWO XL, which is financed by the Dutch Research Council (NWO)).
 Part of this publication is funded by Eindhoven University of Technology.
-Finally, we thank the reviewers for their feedback, enhancing the quality of the article.
+Finally, we thank the reviewer and editor for their feedback, enhancing the quality of the article.